strayptr/wow/README.md

 ### okay

 Currently the software is in pre-alpha.
 In fact, it does nothing whatsoever except display a blank form.
-Super useful.
+(Though if you happen to live in a faraday cage, this might be an accurate visualization.)

-Eventually you'll be able to analyze signal files by running `wow some-signal-recording.iq`, where `some-signal-recording.iq` is filled with quadrature samples from `hackrf_transfer`.
-Eventually it will be able to analyze most types of signal files including wav files, etc, but the first goal is to make something minimally useful for the HackRF community.
+You'll be able to analyze signal files by running `wow some-signal-recording.iq`, where `some-signal-recording.iq` is filled with quadrature samples from `hackrf_transfer`.
+Someday it might be able to analyze most types of signal files including wav files, etc, but the first goal is to produce something minimally useful for the HackRF community.

 `wow` is cross-platform: It's was designed from the ground up to run pretty much anywhere that runs `mono` or Windows.
+I'm very interested in getting it working on BSD, but I have no experience with BSD# yet.
+It'd be pretty sweet if anyone could help me figure out this part, but unfortunately I have nothing to reward you with except some dry humor, an honorary mention in an exclusive "Credits" section (so exclusive it doesn't even exist yet), and my eternal gratitude (which sadly isn't edible.)

-**I'd be grateful if you'd try it out** to verify it runs on your platform, even though it doesn't do anything useful yet.
+**I'd be very grateful** if you'd try out `wow` and verify it runs on your platform, in spite of the fact that it doesn't do anything useful yet.
 If there are any pain points during the install process, please let me know.
 (See 'installation' section below.)
 Also let me know if it's not completely painless to build it from source.
 (See 'build' section below.)

-I've noticed that software projects are sometimes extremely difficult to build from source depending on your platform, so I'm trying to make "it's a pleasure to build it from source!" a first-class feature from the very beginning of this project.
-Hopefully it'll encourage people to tinker with the code or submit a pull request.
+I've often noticed that some software projects are sometimes extremely tricky to build from source, depending on your platform, so I'm trying to make
+"it's a pleasure to build it from source!" a first-class feature from the very beginning of this project.
+Maybe it'll encourage people to tinker with the code or submit a pull request.

-The current plan is to get a basic spectrogram visualizater up and running as quickly as possible, choosing to release one tiny feature at a time.
+The current plan is to get a basic spectrogram visualizater up and running as quickly as possible, choosing to release one tiny feature at a time in rapid succession.
 I intend to follow [GitHub Flow](https://guides.github.com/introduction/flow/); in particular, the `master` branch should always contain working code, and feature additions should be small and frequent.
 Release whenever a feature